People have been harvesting hops to make delicious homemade beer for thousands of years.

 Here are a few tips:

 - Mulch: Use organic material to mulch the soil frequently.
-This will control weeds.
+This will control weeds, and is very important to keep your beer organic.

 - Plant a trellis (or some basic support): We recommend strong poles in the ground to keep it simple.
 Strong wire also works well.
 Hop plants can grow up to 30 feet if the support system allows it!
 If you want to be ambitious, build a full trellis support system or purchase one from a store.